-The economic figures coming out of Japan are tending to be more positive and while still cautious, the consumer is becoming more confident.
-Further we take comfort from improved trade figures with the rest of Asia and anecdotal evidence from US companies, at the leading edge of information technology, which are reporting very strong order growth.
-The official figures such as those of the Tankan survey show an improvement in business confidence although the intention to cut capital spending remains in place.
+The economic figures coming out of Japan are mixed and the information gathered from our recent visits to a broad range of Japanese companies suggests that the consumer is still very cautious.
+We take comfort, however, from the improved trade figures with the rest of Asia and from recent optimistic reports by US technology companies trading in Japan.
+The official figures, the Tankan survey, showed an improvement in business confidence although the intention to cut capital spending remains in place.
 The explanation for our large position in Japan remains unchanged.
-The country has in the past been afflicted with too little respect for the cost of capital.
+The country has in the past been afflicted by too little respect for the cost of capital.
 With its banks in disarray and globalisation requiring the adoption of more open and less interventionist policies, companies are now having to change the employment practices that have prevailed since 1940.
+For more on this subject we refer you to the article in the company's 1997 annual report.
 This is important as it will lead to capital winning a larger share of National Product at the expense of labour.
 We therefore anticipate a situation where profits lift even in the face of a dull economy.
 In addition, with an economy this size, (US\$5 trillion), there will be some highly vibrant areas as Japan catches up on IT, deregulation and outsourcing.
 Further, the technical aspects of the stock market are most compelling: the population has an unfavourable age profile and yet pension funds are underfunded and invested principally in bonds and cash.
-There is a clear need for these funds to reweight their portfolios towards riskier assets if they are going to have any hope of meeting their long term obligations.
-Additionally, private investors have a mere 11% of their financial assets invested in shares and in the recent run-up of the Nikkei, they, like the institutions, have been selling to foreigners.
+There is a clear need for these funds to reweight their portfolios towards riskier assets if they are going to have any hope of meeting their long-term obligations.
+Additionally, private investors have a mere 11% of their financial assets invested in equities and in the recent run-up of the Nikkei, they, like the institutions, have been selling to foreigners.

-ii) Other Asia
+Other Asia

 The renewed economic expansion that became evident at the beginning of this calendar year has broadened in some areas, particularly exports.
-In Korea, Singapore and Taiwan, industrial production is up over 10% on a year ago with Korea leading the field with an advance in excess of 29% in June.
-Intra-Asian trade is tending to bolster the laggards and it is likely that Thailand and Malaysia will be growing in the second half of 1999 which could lead to production across Asia, excluding Japan, rising by around 10% in the latter half of this year.
+In Korea, Singapore and Taiwan, industrial production is up over 10% on a year ago with Korea leading the field with an advance in excess of 20% in May.
+Inter-Asian trade is tending to bolster the laggards and it is likely that Thailand and Malaysia will be growing in the second half of 1999 which could lead to production across Asia, excluding Japan, rising by around 10% in the latter half of this year.
 Helping these economies has been the inward flood of foreign capital which has had the twofold benefit of replacing debt with equity and also causing their currencies to appreciate.
 This, in turn, has allowed their governments to intervene in the foreign exchanges thereby adding to liquidity and causing further falls in interest rates.
 Ironically, the absence of western style insolvency laws or, in other cases, the reluctance by banks to call-in the assets behind non-performing loans, has allowed many entrepreneurs to leapfrog their way back into solvency.
 Under normal circumstances these businesses would have closed but the informal structure allowed them to continue trading even though technically insolvent.
 As interest rates came down and with the benefit of highly competitive exchange rates they are now flourishing though owing the banks many favours.
 The last piece of the puzzle has fallen into place with some stock markets rising to levels above those before the crisis which reinforces balance sheets.

-iii) Latin America
+Latin America